davidgasquez/handbook/content/concepts.md

 > If you can't describe what you are doing as a process, you don't know what you're doing. — W. Edwards Deming

+Write down processes, take measures and then iterate.
 You cannot improve what you cannot measure.
 You cannot improve what you cannot explain.
-Write down processes, take measures and then iterate.

-As [Tobi Lütke points out in the Farnam Streen podcast](https://fs.blog/tobi-lutke/), _there are three kinds of processes_.
+[There are three kinds of processes](https://fs.blog/tobi-lutke).
 There's a kind of process that makes things that were previously impossible to do, possible.
 That's good.
 Then there's a kind of process that makes something that was previously possible significantly simpler, which is also good.
-And then there's everything else \(just telling people to behave slightly different from what common sense tells them to do\).
+And then there's everything else.
+E.g: telling people to behave slightly different from what common sense tells them to do without making any impact.

-You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/) and experiences removing barriers or adding tools.
+You can [optimize processes](https://youtu.be/lhbLNBqhQkc) through [experiments](https://rs.io/how-to-get-started-with-anything/), removing barriers, or adding tools.

-Properties to look for in Processes:
+When designing processes, look for these properties:

 - Algorithmic.
 So you don't need to think about choices.
 This reduces mental overhead and anxiety (The Paradox of Choice).
   - A way to reduce choices is self binding (like Ulyses did).
 Limiting our actions in the future will reduce the choices we'll need to do.
 - Flexible.
 Make if fluid enough to keep up with changes.
+[Loopholes will be abused](https://www.youtube.com/watch?v=dDYFiq1l5Dg) if the process can't change quickly enough to fix itself.
 - Low Friction.
 Simple processes are easier to understand and apply.
 - Short Feedback Loop.
 Show the results as soon as you can.

 A process takes an input to produce an output.
-A bunch of processes can be view as a System.
+A group of processes can be view as a System.

 ## Systems

 A system is anything with multiple parts that depend on each other.
 In other words, every machine and activity is a system on some level.
 Systems achieve goals.

-Properties to look for in Systems:
+When designing systems, look for these properties:

 - Modular.
   - Loosely coupling.
 Breaking a chair shouldn't break the dinner!